locochris/dm-regex/README.md

 ### `match(str, relationship=self)`
  * builds a model by matching against `str` (returns nil on failure)
- * where defined, uses the `:pat` regex to match each of the values
+ * where defined, uses the `:pat` regex to match property values
  * where defined, uses the transforming `:method` to transform property values
  * if the parent relationship is given it adds the model to that relationship,
  * otherwise it recursivly builds and adds models to all the parent relationships (ie. building up a model "tree" from each "leaf")
+ * or iteratively adds child models to the parent
+   (ie. building up model "leaves" for the "tree")

 Installation